How to Protect Yourself From Coronavirus

 So how does a person get immunocompromised?
 Here are some definite contributors:

-- Consistent consumption of the standard American diet consisting of highly processed and refined foods which contain little to no nutrients while at the same time containing likely toxic carcinogens.
+- Consistent consumption of the standard American diet consists of highly processed and refined foods which contain little to no nutrients while at the same time containing likely toxic carcinogens.
 Specific examples include breads, grains, sugars, MSG, soda, fried foods, and soy.

 - Multiple drug therapies, including chemotherapy.